DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

 Diane did her best to mirror Twilight's expression, making her laugh- between the involuntary telephone game and Diane's bubbling personality, it wasn't particularly close to the mare's face.

  "Do I look like I have a crush on and or am planning a special party for you?"
 She asked, making a clear effort to keep the mean face on.
-It made her features tremble.
+It made her features tremble, especially her ears- the single earring she wore was trembling in place.

  "Aaah no, still no, but I wouldn't rule out the possibility either."